-After the publication of the Court's ruling in the Epic Games vs Apple App Store lawsuit, the legal wrangling entered a new phase of appeals and an injunction.
+After the Court's ruling in the Epic Games vs Apple App Store lawsuit, the legal wrangling shifted to the years-long appeals and an injunction process.
 Here's all you need to know about the courtroom drama, updated on April 4, 2022.

 With the court ruling published and the two sides considering their position and potential appeals, here's how Apple and Epic got into a year-long litigious battle, and what followed after the ruling.

 Epic updates Fortnite, Apple pulls it down

 The main triggering event occurred on August 13, when Epic updated the Fortnite app with a new feature, one that allowed consumers to pay Epic directly for in-app currency at a discount, rather than paying traditionally via Apple's App Store payment mechanism.
 Offering the option enabled Epic to skirt App Store rules that demanded payments go through the App Store payment system, paying a 30% fee in the process.

 The fee is a non-negotiable element for the vast majority of apps, but there are some exceptions.
 For a start, the rule pertains to digital goods, with exceptions made for physical goods, such as online retailers and restaurants.
 At the same time, subscriptions can pay a smaller cut of the transaction fee in many situations.

 The change was not limited to just the iOS version of the game, as it was similarly applied to the Android version, again going against the Google Play Store's similar policy and fees.